-Hong Kong's Last Governor Blasts U.K.'s Chinese 'kowtowing'
+Hong Kong's Former Governor Says U.K. Is 'Selling its Honor'

 Read More: Pro-Independence Activists Cannot Become Lawmakers, Hong Kong Court Rules

-Whats holding the U.K. back from raising its tone on Hong Kong's rights, Patten said, is its pursuit of Chinese business opportunities, as the two nations form closer trade ties.
+Whats holding the U.K. back from raising its tone on Hong Kong's rights, Patten said, is its pursuit of Chinese business opportunities as the two nations form closer trade ties.

 "It's all for derisory, ludicrous reasons," he said. " The argument that the only way you can do trade with China is by kowtowing to China on political issues is drivel."